rathnaarun77/nkp_inventory/README.md

 # NKP Basic Inventory

 ## Overview
-This is a python script whihc can be run to collec the basic details of the cluster, for completing the as-built guide.
+This is a python script which can be run to collect the basic details of the NKP cluster, for completing the as-built guide.

 ## Usage